zulip/zulip/templates/zerver/help/configure-authentication-methods.md

 {!admin-only.md!}

-By default, Zulip allows logging in via email/password, your Google account, or your GitHub account.
+By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, and GitLab.
 You can restrict users to logging in via only a subset of these methods.

 LDAP and various custom SSO login methods are currently restricted to self-hosted Zulips only.
 SAML authentication is supported by Zulip